Dark-Gran/SMC/README.md

 ### What The Future Holds

-Current gameplay requires more testing: the game's difficulty changes drastically with speeds and sizes.
+Current gameplay is being tested internally: the game's difficulty changes drastically with speeds and sizes.

 The game was meant to be a relaxing experience, playable by people of all ages, where the basic description would be _"there are floating circles, and you can easily touch them to make them smaller/bigger and faster/slower"_.
-However the similarities with classic billiard are very obvious and it may be worth considering a change of direction (to a more "angle + timing" based game).
+~~However the similarities with classic billiard are very obvious and it may be worth considering a change of direction (to a more "angle + timing" based game).~~

-_Link to tester forums will be provided here._

 ## Known Issues